danielahoss/danielahoss.github.io/index.md

 *Postdoctoral Researcher, [iDiv](https://www.idiv.de/en/sdiv.html) - German Centre for Integrative Biodiversity Research*

 I’m a cat lover and grassland ecologist intrigued by how biodiversity changes in the Anthropocene shape our ecosystems.
-My research explores the complex relationships between biodiversity and ecosystem functioning, with a focus on how species loss and climate extremes influence these dynamics.
+My research examines the complex relationships between biodiversity and ecosystem functioning, with a focus on how species loss and climate extremes influence these dynamics.
 To address these challenges, I use a combination of observational, experimental, and synthesis approaches, with a particular enthusiasm for experiments that simulate scenarios of species extinction.